zmandel/htmlService-get-set-data/README.md

 # htmlService-get-set-data
-Send initialization data from server .gs to client .html.
+Send an initialization data object from server .gs to client .html.
 <br>For Google Apps Script [HtmlService](https://developers.google.com/apps-script/guides/html/).
 <br>
 <br>This github contains simple, small functions and samples you can copy and paste to your projects.